 When asking this, you’re really trying to identify: are my processes human- or system-centric?
-A human-centric workflow focuses more on bringing people and their tasks, documents, and progress into one place.
+A human-centric workflow focuses more on bringing people and their tasks, documents, timesheets, and progress into one place, as well as increasing team collaboration.
 A system-centric workflow focuses on bringing different business processes or systems together, integrating their functions to create a unified workflow in one space.

 Who Is Going To Use It?

 How many people are on your team?
 Who is going to use the tool, and do you require role-based access control?
-You’ll also need to ask yourself what types of people will be using the tool in order to decide if you require something code-based or with low/no code.
+What other stakeholders will be involved in using or accessing the tool (ex. clients, management, and others).
+You’ll also need to ask yourself what types of people will be using the tool in order to decide if you require something code-based or with low code or no code.

 When thinking of your team, it’s easy to assume that a large team necessarily needs more complex workflow functions.
 However, keep in mind that even large projects can work best with simple workflows where all that’s really necessary is the ability to assign tasks, share documentation, and track deadlines.
 On the flip-side, even very small teams can have complex workflows that benefit from advanced reporting, resource management, and optimization features.

 Does this tool fit in with your existing toolkit and integrate with the right tools?
 Does it align with your use cases?
 If this is one of the first tools you’re adding, will it scale and expand in order to meet your needs as you grow?
 Ask yourself whether your team will use it online, or if they need something that works offline as well.

 How Long To Get It Running Smoothly?